oroinc/crm/README.md

 --------------------------------------------------------------

 - create a MyEntityAttribute class with one-one relation to BasicEntityAttribute class
-- create your repository to encapsulate the manipulation of basic attribute
+- create your repository to encapsulate the manipulation of basic attribute via myentity attribute

 Store attributes, option, option values in custom tables
 --------------------------------------------------------